Table of Contents

 Other Spain Packing List Items

-In addition to your US to Spain power adapter, these items will help you pack with intention and expand the possibilities of your getaway.
+In addition to your US-to-Spain power adapter, these items will help you pack with intention and expand the possibilities of your getaway.
 Also, check out our Spain packing list for more inspiration and ideas.

 • 1.
 Neck Wallet